 Shopify is one of the most-used platforms for online stores, which includes dropshipping.
 According to FakeSpot, as many as 20% of the stores surveyed either sold counterfeit goods, faked user reviews or had privacy leaks.

 Counterfeit goods are a huge deal, as buyers can never be sure that the product they ordered is genuine.
 In many cases, items that do arrive might be legitimate but of vastly inferior quality.
-And there is often no recourse that buyers can take.
+Sadly, there is often no recourse that buyers can take.

 According to Shopify’s Acceptable Use Policy, sellers are not allowed to sell products that infringe on others’ copyright or trademarks.
 A spokesperson for the platform commented that they have multiple teams to deal with the issue.